- Daily & Weekly newsletters

 The official of one of the European Institutions or an international organisation ticks 1062.
 By checking 1020, you confirm that your income as an official was over €11,450 so that you don't inadvertently get the benefit of the "marital deduction".

 The spouse or registered partner of the official files a separate tax return and checks code 1021.
 They must mention that their spouse or partner is an international official so that the taxman doesn't deduct the marital deduction from their income.

-Dependants are all the people who live with you and who are financially dependent.
+Dependants are all the people who are registered with the commune at the same address as you and who are financially dependent.
 A spouse or a registered partner cannot be a dependent.

 Your direct dependents are all the children you had on 1 January 2023 (code 1030).
 To be dependent they must live with you and not have any personal financial resources or get child support of more than €3,490.
 For single parents, the threshold is €4,040.

-A child born on 30 December 2021 is as much a dependent as a child born on 2 January 2021.
+A child born on 30 December 2022 is as much a dependent as a child born on 2 January 2022.
+And a child that left the nest on 31 January 2022 or on 31 October 2022 is not a dependent any more.

 For each child, the highest earner gets an additional allowance on top of his personal allowance of €9,270 against his/her taxable income.
 The allowance is €1,690 for one child